• Skip to primary navigation

 Another tip: make sure you have the right temperature of butter when you're mixing the dough.
 Room temperature butter means it's been sitting out for 30 minutes to 1 hour.
 You still want it firm, but it will leave a little indent when you push in.

-Tips for royal icing:
+Tips for decorating with royal icing

 • Have the right tools: piping bags, Wilton tips (I like No. 2), bowls, gel food coloring and meringue powder.
 You can purchase this cookie decorating kit if it's easier.